steinbergmedia/halion-script-api/src/HALion-Macro-Page/pages/FlexPhraser.md

 ### Controls and Subtemplates

-To guarantee the operation of the controls and subtemplates, the preconfigured properties must not be modified.
+To ensure the operation of the controls and subtemplates, the preconfigured properties must not be modified.
 The look and the size of the controls can be modified freely.
 All controls for functions that are not needed for your instrument can be omitted on your macro page.

 |Item|Description|
 |:-|:-|